hamzatamry/SIG_E-NoteRenseignement/README.md

 # SIG_E-NoteRenseignement
 Application mobile, web hybride et cross platform permettant la mise en place d'un SIG.

+# Installation Requirements
 	Make sure The nodeJS and AngularCLI are installed Then navigate to a folder
-	1. To generate an ionic angular project run this command ionic start nameOfProject
+		1. To create an ionic angular project run this command ionic start nameOfProject
 		2. To run the developpement server run this command ionic serve

-# preparing set up before adding cordova plugins:
+# Preparing setup before adding cordova plugins:
-	1. Make sure the JDK 1.8 is installed and the JAVA_HOME is added to the environement variable
+	1. Make sure the JDK 1.8 is installed and the JAVA_HOME is added to the environement variable.
+		1. Make sure to choose user variable (not system) C:\Program Files\Java\jdk1.8.0_261\
+		2. Make sure to choose system variable (not system) C:\Program Files\Java\jdk1.8.0_261\bin

-	2. Install Gradle, add the path to the environment variable
+	2. Install Gradle, add the path to the environment variable (system variable Path).
+		C:\Gradle\gradle-6.5.1\bin

 	3. Add a platform run this command by replacing <platform> with the platform name: ionic cordova platform add <platform>.
 	Platform: android, ios, browser